frenchypeanut/rockside/installation/install-rockside-engine.md

 This way of running Rockside Slave is super-convenient for local testing purpose, or for a single node deployment.

-**Prefer manual [install](install-rockside-slave.md) if you want to run multiple instances of Rockside Slave on remote servers, for example if you node to maintain multiple different nodes**.
+**Prefer manual [install](install-rockside-slave.md) if you want to run multiple instances of Rockside Slave on remote servers**.

 ### Sign-up on Rockside Engine

 - Open a browser and fill your Rockside Engine Url
 - Rockside engine comes with default login for convenience.
-Default user credentials are 'default_user@rockside.io' and 'password'. ⚠️ Please change password of the default user while connected ⚠️
+Default user credentials are 'default_user@rockside.io' and 'password'. ⚠️ **Please change password of the default user while connected** ⚠️

 ### Uninstall Rockside Engine